MaterSim/PyXtal/doc/Background.rst

 keeping in mind that a negative value is equal to 1 minus that value (-0.321 = 1 - 0.321 = 0.679).

 To denote Wyckoff positions, a combination of number and letter is used.
 The number gives the multiplicity of the Wyckoff position, while the letter differentiates between positions with the same multiplicity.
 The letter 'a' is always given to the smallest Wyckoff position (usually located at the origin or z axis), and the letter increases for positions with higher multiplicity.
-So, for example, the space group I 4 m m (#107) has 5 different Wyckoff positions: 2a, 4b, 8c, 8d, and 16e.
-Here, 16e is the general position, since it has the largest multiplicity and last letter alphabetically.
+So, for example, the space group ``I4mm (#107)`` has 5 different Wyckoff positions: ``2a``, ``4b``, ``8c``, ``8d``, and ``16e``.
+Here, ``16e`` is the general position, since it has the largest multiplicity and last letter alphabetically.

 Note that for space groups with non-simple lattices (those which begin with a letter other than 'P'), the Wyckoff positions also contain fractional translations.
-Take for example the space group I 4 m m (#107).
+Take for example the space group ``I4mm (#107)``.
 The Bilbao entry can be found `here <http://www.cryst.ehu.es/cgi-bin/cryst/programs/nph-wp-list?gnum=107>`_.
-Each listed Wyckoff position coordinate has a copy which is translated by (0.5,0.5,0.5).
+Each listed Wyckoff position coordinate has a copy which is translated by ``(0.5,0.5,0.5)``.
 It is inconvenient to list each of these translated copies for every Wyckoff position, so instead a note is placed at the top.
-This is why Wyckoff position 16e has only 8 points listed.
-In this case, to generate the full crystal, one could apply the 8 operations listed, then make a copy of the resulting structure by translating it by the vector (0.5,0.5,0.5).
+This is why Wyckoff position ``16e`` has only 8 points listed.
+In this case, to generate the full crystal, one could apply the 8 operations listed, then make a copy of the resulting structure by translating it by the vector ``(0.5,0.5,0.5)``.
 Note that in space groups beginning with letters other than P, the smallest Wyckoff position will never have a multiplicity of 1.

 In addition to the generating operations, the site symmetry of each Wyckoff position is listed.
 The site symmetry is just the point group which leaves the Wyckoff position invariant.
 So, if a Wyckoff position consists of an axis, then the site symmetry might be a rotation about that axis.
 The general position always has site symmetry 1, since it corresponds to choosing any arbitrary structure or location can be made symmetrical by copying it and applying all of the operations in the space group.

 Finally, since crystals are infinitely periodic, a Wyckoff position refers not only to the atoms inside a unit cell, but every periodic copy of those atoms in the other unit cells.
-Thus, the Wyckoff position "x,y,z" is the same as the position "x+1,y+1,z", and so on.
+Thus, the Wyckoff position ``x,y,z`` is the same as the position ``x+1,y+1,z``, and so on.
 This is usually a minor detail, but it must be taken into account for certain computational tasks.

 Molecular Wyckoff Positions
 ---------------------------